Looking for a healthy Christmas cookie or bar that everyone will love? (And perfect for those eating gluten-free?)

 - Bake in preheated oven at 350°F for 35 to 40 minutes or until top is lightly browned.

+Sugar amount can be varied depending on your taste and the sweetness of your dates.
 There are many varieties of dates with varying sweetness.
 This recipe works best with semi-dry date varieties (such as deglet noor dates).

 Wishing you and your family a wonderful holiday season filled with the things that matter most. 🙂